open-xml-templating/docxtemplater/docs/source/configuration.rst

 .. note::

     The imageReplacing feature has been removed from the main docxtemplater package.
-This feature will be implemented in the future in an external module.
+This feature has been implemented in an external module that can be found here : https://github.com/edi9999/docxtemplater-image-module.

 Custom Parser
 --------------